 Relapse is a significant challenge for individuals dealing with addiction.
 Relapse prevention is grounded in cognitive-behavioral theory and is aimed at preventing relapse (as defined by the individual’s treatment goals), as well as relapse management (Marlatt & Donovan, 2005).

 Mindfulness-based cognitive therapy also has been found effective for the prevention of depression relapse (Williams, Crane, & Barnhofer et al., 2014).
 Worksheets provide helpful tools for relapse prevention professionals.

-- Identifying Your False Beliefs about Emotions.
-This exercise involves having individuals go through a list of false self-beliefs that may be influencing them negatively (e.g., “If I tell others how I feel, they will think I’m weak”).
+- Core Beliefs Suitcases.
+This exercise involves having individuals ‘unpack’ the false self-beliefs that may be influencing them negatively (e.g., “If I tell others how I feel, they will think I’m weak”).
 It uses the suitcases and unpacking metaphor to illustrate how our core beliefs impact our behaviors.

-- Emotion-Dodging Methods.
+- Identifying Emotional Avoidance Strategies.
 This exercise involves having individuals identify various ways to dodge feelings from a list that is provided (e.g., gambling, overeating, etc.).

-- Connecting Emotions to Life Situations.
+- Linking Feelings and Situations.
 This exercise involves having individuals identify past experiences when they felt particular emotions (e.g., anger, fear, etc.) to enable them to connect feelings with situations.

-- Identifying Your Repeat-Offender Thoughts.
-This exercise involves having individuals identify repeat-offender thoughts (i.e., habitual thoughts about oneself and the world that cause emotional pain).
+- Negative Thoughts Checklist.
+This exercise involves having individuals identify repetitive negative thoughts (i.e., habitual thoughts about oneself and the world that cause emotional pain).
 It also helps the user consider the core beliefs they are linked to.
-Potential repetitive thoughts include: “I can’t do it;” “I am not smart enough,” etc.)
+Potential repetitive thoughts include: “I can’t deal with this” and “Nobody loves me,” etc.)